mjgreen/cal_01_lex_dec_edits/docs/index.md

 # About

 This site explains the student challenges for the lexical decision task.

+Make sure you have installed `PsychoPy` on your own computer from this link before attempting the challenges: [**PsychoPy download**](https://www.psychopy.org/download.html)

 ::: {.rmdnote}
 * First, download a copy of the PsychoPy experiment at this link